 Every tooth in the mouth is affected when someone has braces.
 Braces work on all the teeth-except the roots.
 The roots are in your jawbone.
 Although they will be touched, they are mostly hidden from sight.
 So, your braces might hurt more at first.
 But your teeth will move a lot faster if you do.
 Your orthodontist will make sure your teeth and gums are healthy before putting braces on you.
 And, once the braces are on, you need to be careful to use them properly.
 That will make the whole process easier and less painful.

 If you are about to wear braces, there are some things you need to know.
 Braces use special bands that put pressure on your teeth to help move them into better positions.
-Braces, however, can take some time to get used to.
-Braces work by wearing down and bending the wires as your teeth move or shift.
-This movement can take some time to adjust to, and your dentist may recommend having your braces tightened after some time goes by.
+However, braces can take some time to get used to.
+They work by wearing down and bending the wires as your teeth move or shift.
+This movement can require adjustment, and your dentist may recommend having your braces tightened after some time.
+For those looking for a less painful and quicker alternative, Invisalign offers a discreet option.
+While both treatments work by applying pressure to move teeth, Invisalign uses clear, removable aligners, making it easier to maintain oral hygiene and more comfortable overall.
+You can contact your desired Invisalign Provider for more information.

 Why Is It Important to Wear Braces?